bionomics/bionomics/home/index.md

 Please send the submissions to mutual-workshop@evolbio.mpg.de.
 Registration fees will cover food and accommodation for the complete duration of the conference. -->

-We will be welcoming submissions for short talks from the **1st January 2017**.
+We will be welcoming submissions for short talks (30 mins) from the **1st January 2017**.
 Submissions should include `name, affiliation, title of the talk, abstract (of no more than 250 words)`.
-Email address for submission and further details regarding *nominal registration fees* will be posted in January 2017.
+**An email address for abstract submission and further details about nominal registration fees will be announced in January, 2017.**
 In the meantime if you have any queries, feel free to contact the organisers.

+---

+# Confirmed Speakers

 {% capture site_tags %}{% for tag in site.tags %}{{ tag | first }}{% unless forloop.last %},{% endunless %}{% endfor %}{% endcapture %}
 {% assign tags_list = site_tags | split:',' | sort %}